seancdavis/sapwood-classic/notes/specs/README.md

 Definitions
 ----------

-There are a few items throughout that may seem unclear.
-These are referenced
-below:

 * _Topkit Server_: This project, which will be hosted on the server.
 It will contain the builder (CMS) and the viewer (live site).
 * _Topkit Developer_: A rails project to be used in development, which focuses